-The sanctuaries we’re highlighting in this guide take in farmed animals such as cows, pigs, chickens, turkeys, ducks, geese, goats, sheep, and beyond.
+The sanctuaries highlighted in this guide rescue, rehabilitate, and provide care and a safe haven for farmed animals such as cows, pigs, chickens, turkeys, ducks, geese, goats, sheep, and beyond.
 Many of the animals you’ll meet at a sanctuary will have stories that will deeply reinforce your commitment to eating plant-based.

-Sanctuaries rescue animals that have literally fallen off slaughterhouse transport trucks, been discarded in dead piles, and been abandoned in cages.
-It’s heart breaking but also heart healing to visit a sanctuary because you get to look into an animals eyes who has seen great pain, but who are now free to live their life in peace, with love around them and a care team supporting them.
+Sanctuaries rescue animals that have literally fallen off slaughterhouse transport trucks, have been discarded in dead piles, and have been abandoned in locked cages.
+It’s heart breaking to learn about the suffering involved in animal agriculture, but also incredibly heart-healing to visit a sanctuary.

 If you haven’t already, let this be your nudge to make the trip!